NikitaSmall/pretty_weather/README.md

 <%= weather_temp %> #=> '+13'
 # to rewrite default city_name;
 <%= weather_temp 'odesa' %>
-# you also may add second param to rewrite temperature scale
+# you also may add second param to rewrite temperature scale;
 <%= weather_temp 'odesa', 'metric' %>
 ```